Cubs vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Cubs Recent Betting Performance

-- The Cubs have played as the underdog in six of their past 10 games and have gone 3-3 in those contests.
+- The Cubs have played as the underdog in seven of their past 10 games and have gone 3-4 in those contests.

-- In their last 10 games with an over/under, the Cubs and their opponents have combined to eclipse the total three times.
+- In their previous 10 games with a total, the Cubs and their opponents have combined to exceed the over/under on three occasions.

-- The Cubs' ATS record is 4-4-0 over their previous 10 contests (eight of those matchups had runlines set by sportsbooks).
-The average over/under set by bookmakers in Chicago's past seven contests has been 8.5, a span in which the Cubs and their opponents have gone under each time.
+- The Cubs have put together a 4-4-0 record against the runline over their previous 10 contests (oddsmakers set runlines in eight of those contests).

 Discover More About This Game